How to Visit Taipingshan, Northern Taiwan’s Top Mountain Resort

 When taking the bus up, be prepared to pay the Taipingshan entrance fee on the drive up.
 It’s TWD 150 per person (cash only) or just pre-pay it on Klook.

-Going back down, the same bus departs from the above bus stop at 2:30 PM, arriving at Luodong around 4:30 and Yilan city around 4:50.
-This means you will get around 4.5 hours to enjoy Taipingshan.
+Going back down, the same bus departs from the above bus stop at 2:30 PM, makes a stop at Jiuzhize hot spring for almost an hour (enough time to try cooking eggs), and arriving at Luodong around 4:30 and Yilan city around 4:50.
+This means you will get around 4.5 hours to enjoy Taipingshan, plus the brief stop at Jiuzhize.

 You can store luggage in lockers at Luodong train station (west side exit) for up to 24 hours.
 The lockers can be accessed all day or night.
 The bus station is on the east side of the train station.